uniquely1/dig1102_assignments/homework-2.1.md

-# Homework 2.1 - Ever wonder what all these signs say?
+git# Homework 2.1 - Ever wonder what all these signs say?

 For Homework 1.1, you found a nice project on Github, forked it into your own account, and cloned it into your Cloud 9 IDE account.
 For this assignment, pick one or more Javascript files from your project (you DID pick a Javascript project, didn't you?) and identify some of the following items of Javascript grammar and vocabulary that we talked about in class, including but not limited to: